 Online MS in Special Education With Autism Spectrum Disorders Endorsement

 Autism is a challenging condition for children and adults who have been diagnosed with it, as well as their families and caregivers.
-But the outlook for autistic individuals is much better than it was a generation ago.
+But the outlook for autistic individuals is much better today than it was a generation ago.
 With advances in early detection and intervention, new behavioral therapies can now improve outcomes in a wide range of developmental areas.

 Parents and school districts are increasingly seeking special services for children with autism spectrum disorders.
-Since the skills and abilities of each individual with autism are unique, a comprehensive curriculum that results in specialization will enable teachers to effectively empower their students, no matter what grade or subject they teach.
+Since the skills and abilities of each individual with autism are unique, a comprehensive graduate level curriculum that results in better concentration and social skills will enable teachers to effectively empower their students, no matter what grade or subject they teach.
 Saint Joseph’s University’s online Master of Science in Special Education with an Autism Spectrum Disorders Endorsement will prepare you to fill this pressing need – taking your career to a higher and more rewarding level.

 Saint Joseph’s University’s online MS in Special Education with an Autism Spectrum Disorders Endorsement focuses on appropriate assessment and research-based strategies, with emphasis on skill development and behavioral modification for students of all ages who have been diagnosed on the autism spectrum.

-The endorsed four-course specialization includes an overview of causality, initial diagnosis and advocacy; augmentative and alternative communication and socialization strategies; evidenced-based practices regarding assessment, interventions, and instructional methodologies; and applied behavior analysis and other behavior management approaches.
-Additionally, these four courses can be part of a comprehensive Master’s degree program.
+The endorsed four-course concentration includes an overview of causality, initial diagnosis and advocacy; augmentative and alternative communication and socialization strategies; evidenced-based practices regarding assessment, interventions, and instructional methodologies; and applied behavior analysis and other behavior management approaches.
+Additionally, these four courses can be part of a comprehensive special education master’s degree program.

 What Can I Do with an Autism Spectrum Disorders Endorsement?